usequatro/quatro-web-client/README.md

 For more details, see the [workflows folder](.github/workflows).

+The `FIREBASE_TOKEN` is a refresh token generated with the Firebase CLI, via `firebase login:ci`, and stored as a GitHub secret to Actions can use it.
+Renewing it will be necessary sometimes.

 There's a slack integration configured (see [notifyDeploy.sh](./script/notifyDeploy.sh)) to notify the Quatro #deploys channel in Slack.

 ### Releases